mrFlick72/aws_course/ec2/content.md

 AMI stands for Amazon Machine Images, it is basically all the needed to speedup a new EC2 instance.
 It can be composed by:
 - one or more Amazon Elastic Block Store (Amazon EBS) snapshots
-- one or more instance-store
+- zero or more instance-store
 - permissions about which AWS accounts can use it
 - block device mapping that specifies the volumes to attach to the instance when it's launched.